The State of Oklahoma currently recognizes three political parties:

 - If you register No Party (Independent) you generally cannot vote in primary elections unless a recognized party authorizes Independent voters to participate in its primaries.

-*Note: The Democratic Party has authorized Independent voters to participate in their primary elections in 2020 and 2021.
+Note: The Democratic Party has authorized Independent voters to participate in its primary elections in 2022 and 2023.

 - If you register in a political organization recognized in Oklahoma you CANNOT vote for party candidates in primary elections.